chaeplin/dashmnb/README.md

    use an address in another account name or an address for daily use can leave as blank

-4) number of address used in 'Account #x' : how many masternodes config name : max_gab number of masternodes : how many masternodes(1K fund) do you have in hw wallet use number of address + 1
+4) number of address used in 'Account #x' : last address_index config name : max_gab
+   this config set max number of address that dashmnb gets from Trezor or Keepkey dashmnb uses these addresses to compare collateral address(es) in masternode.conf is correct number of masternodes : how many masternodes(1K fund) do you have in hw wallet(if address is sequential) number of last address_index that holds fund : /'y' in receive tab number of masternodes + 1 or number of last address_index + 1
 ```

 ### 2. Use python bin/hw-wallet-for-mn.py to get a list of address